neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod.md

 ```

 You'll be prompted with a series of questions to configure your project.
-For this guide, you can use the following sample values, just hit enter to accept defatults if there's no value:
+For this guide, you can use the following sample values, just hit enter to accept defaults if there's no value:

 ```txt